League: MACHA GOLD

 Ryan Urban

-The 2024-25 season will be Assistant Coach Ryan Urban’s third with the Razorback Hockey Program.
+The 2025-26 season will be Assistant Coach Ryan Urban’s fourth with the Razorback Hockey Program.
 During his second year with the program, he helped guide the team to their fifth consecutive Nationals Appearance.
-For the 2024-25 season, Coach Urban will lead the forward group.
+Coach Urban lead’s the forward group and is in charge of overseeing the teams power play success.
 He is from Chester Springs, Pennsylvania, where he played hockey growing up.

 Coach Urban played club hockey for the Penn State University Ice Lions while getting a degree in Chemical Engineering.
 During his five-year career, Coach Urban helped the team to make nationals 4 out of his 5 years.
 The Ice Lions also won multiple Mid Atlantic Collegiate Hockey Association championships during his playing career.
 In his final year playing at Penn State, Coach Urban served as captain, and was able to win his final collegiate game at the national tournament in his hometown rink.
 Unfortunately, the team fell short due to a tie breaker and did not advance to the semi-finals that year.
 Additionally, Coach Urban was selected to the ACHA DII Tournament team to represent the league in international competition.
 The Select Team competed in Slovenia, Slovakia, Czech Republic, Austria, and Germany.